Samuel Martires: Ombudsman of the Philippines

 On July 26, 2018, he was appointed as the 6th Ombudsman by President Rodrigo Duterte, replacing then-outgoing Ombudsman Conchita Carpio-Morales.
+The Supreme Court then approved his early retirement.
+He was then sworn into office on August 6.

-In 2019, media outlets reported that Martires' Statement of Assets, Liabilities and Net Worth (SALN) reflected an increase of PHP15 million over a 5-month period.
-To provide context, Ombudsman spent a cumulative of 17 years in the judiciary: as judge in the Regional Trial Court (Agoo, La Union), Justice of the Sandiganbayan (Anti-Graft Court) and Associate Justice of the Supreme Court of the Philippines.
-The said increase in the amount of his net worth in the SALN was on account of his retirement benefits.
-In fact, there are public records to substantiate this increase in his net worth.
+In July 2019, media outlets reported that Martires' Statement of Assets, Liabilities and Net Worth (SALN) reflected an increase of ₱15 million within the first five months of his tenure as ombudsman.
+In the same month, Martires granted Senator Joel Villanueva's motion for reconsideration under a previous Ombudsman 2016 decision by his predecessor Conchita Carpio Morales which ordered Villanueva be removed from office over Villanueva's alleged misuse of ₱10 million of his Priority Development Assistance Fund allocation in 2008 and perpetually disqualified the lawmaker from office.
+This decision only became known to the wider public in October 2025.

 In September 2020, Martires issued a memorandum circular regarding the releasing of copies of the SALN of public officials.
 The said guidelines were criticized for adding more restrictions on who can acquire copies of the documents.
 Under the new guidelines, the people who can request copies of SALNs are the public officials who filed them or their representatives, a court as part of a case, and the Ombudsman's field investigators.
 The public, especially the media, are now required to present a notarized letter from the public official whose SALN they intend to see.
 The memorandum cited "The Code of Conduct for Public Officials" (Republic Act No. 6713), however, the aforementioned law allows journalists to obtain copies of officials' SALNs and report on them.

 He announced that his office will stop conducting lifestyle checks on public officials, reasoning that having a luxurious lifestyle does not prove that an official is corrupt.
 He also criticized lifestyle checks as "illogical" and "purely" based on estimates.
 He also claimed that the SALNs and lifestyle checks are used by the media and political rivals to "extort" government officials.

 In 2021, Martires proposed a bill to imprison or fine anyone reporting on a government official's statement of wealth.
 Congress Representative Carlos Zarate, lawyers, and journalists criticized the proposal, saying that it violates the Constitution and limits the freedom of the press and the public's right to hold public officials accountable for acts of corruption.

 Martires has suggested that the Office of the Ombudsman should be abolished, citing the lack of witnesses and their refusal to testify or file affidavits makes investigations more difficult and thus renders the office unnecessary.
 His predecessor Conchita Carpio-Morales criticized his proposal, arguing that it will "open floodgates to the commission of more corrupt activities."
+Also, under Martires Office of the Ombudsman's rate of conviction in its court cases declined from 61.2 percent in 2020 to 26.5 percent in 2022.

+He officially retired in the position in July 27, 2025.